inaki1111/Autonomous-driver-system-with-nvidia-Jetson/README.md

 Open a terminal on the Jetson Nano.
 Run the following commands to update the system:

-sudo apt update
+'''sudo apt update
-sudo apt upgrade
+sudo apt upgrade'''

 Your NVIDIA Jetson Nano is now booted with Ubuntu 18.04 and ready for further configuration and development.